 The following table sets out the carrying amount, by maturity, of the financial instruments exposed to interest rate risk.
+Maturity dates approximate contractual repricing dates.

-CONSOLIDATED PARENT
+CONSOL IDATED PARENT

-YEAR ENDED 30 JUNE 2006 Less than one year Two to five years Greater than five years Weighted average effective interest rate Less than one year Two to five years Greater than five years Weighted average effective interest rate
+YEAR ENDED 30 JUNE 2007 Less than one year One to five years Greater than five years Weighted average effective interest rate Less than one year One to five years Greater than five years Weighted average effective interest rate

+\$'000 \$'000 % \$'000 \$'000 \$'000 %

 Floating rate

+Cash and cash equivalents 298,572 - - 5.04% 298,572 - - 5.04%

+Interest-bearing liabilities - - - - - - - -

+CONSOL IDATED PARENT

+Less than one year One to five years Greater than five years Weighted average effective interest rate Less than one year One to five years Greater than five years Weighted average effective interest rate

+YEAR ENDED 30 JUNE 2006 \$'000 \$'000 \$'000 % \$'000 \$'000 \$'000 %

+Floating rate

 Cash and cash equivalents 209,427 - - 3.5% 209,427 - - 3.5%

-Interest-bearing liabilities - - - -

-CONSOLIDATED PARENT

-Less than one year Two to five years Greater than five years Weighted average effective interest rate Less than one year Two to five years Greater than five years Weighted average effective interest rate

-YEAR ENDED 30 JUNE 2005 \$'000 \$'000 \$'000 % \$'000 \$'000 \$'000 %

-Floating rate

-Cash and cash equivalents 403,486 - - 2.9% 403,486 - - 2.9%

 Interest-bearing liabilities - - - - - - - -

 Interest on financial instruments classified as floating rate is repriced at intervals of less than one year.
 Interest on financial instruments classified as fixed rate is fixed until maturity of the instrument.
 The other financial instruments of the Group and Parent that are not included in the above tables are non-interest bearing and are therefore not subject to interest rate risk.
+There is a minimal effect on any changes of effective interest rates as the Group does not have major financial liabilities at floating rates.

-21. COMMITMENTS AND CONTINGENCIES
+21 COMMITMENTS AND CONTINGENCIES